Rabies due to rabies virus

-Rabies is a viral disease that affects humans and other mammals.
+Rabies virus invariably causes fatal disease in humans and other mammals.
 It affects the central nervous system and is of great public health and veterinary concern.

 Rabies is present in most parts of the world including Europe, Africa, the Americas, the Middle East and most of Asia.